 Rev 0: Initial version of the document.
 Green parts are TBD and will bring contributions later.

+Rev 1: Modify the document based on comments from Alice.
+Still some unresolved comments.

 The proposed changes within this document are also based on the following motions adopted by the TGbp task group: